-Taking steps to prevent violence in your business is not only good policy – it’s the law.
+Taking steps for violence prevention in your workplace is not only good policy – it’s the law.
 That’s because the U.S. Occupational Safety and Health Administration’s (OSHA) general duty clause, which says “an employer is obligated to furnish its employees a workplace free from recognized hazards that are likely to cause death and/or serious physical harm,” has been interpreted to include preventable workplace violence.

 But isn’t workplace violence unforeseen and random?
 It may seem that way, but if your workplace is prepared for any eventuality, your valued employees will most likely survive any unforeseen event because they will know how to handle themselves.
 And it’s up to you, as the business owner, to set the stage for safety.

 Consider the following checklist to violence prevention in the workplace: